Park Jae-chan

 Park Jae-chan (born December 6, 2001), better known mononymously as Jaechan, is a South Korean singer, actor, and songwriter.
-He is a member of the K-pop boy group DKZ and was a member of its sub-unit Dongkiz I:Kan.
+He was a member of the K-pop boy group DKZ and was a member of its sub-unit Dongkiz I:Kan.
 As an actor, he is best known for his portrayal of Choo Sang-woo in the web novel-adapted drama series Semantic Error.

 Early life and education

 Park Jae-chan was born on December 6, 2001, in Daegu, South Korea.
 His interest in music began in middle school upon hearing Justin Bieber's songs.
 During high school, Jaechan received his GED and became a trainee.

 In 2022, he entered the Department of Broadcasting and Entertainment at Global Cyber University together with his fellow members.

 Career

 Musical career

 Jaechan officially debuted as a member of Dongkiz with the release of their single album, Dongkiz on the Block, on April 24, 2019.
 He is known as the rapper of Dongkiz.
 Jaechan also wrote and produce several songs for the group.

 On July 7, 2020, Jaechan alongside fellow Dongkiz member Munik formed the sub-group Dongkiz I:Kan.
 The group debuted with the single album Y.O.U.

 Jaechan's group rebranded from Dongkiz to DKZ on March 18, 2022.
 It was also during this time that his rise to fame courtesy of his BL drama, Semantic Error, had led the group to increase its album sales and popularity.

 On September 6, 2023, Jaechan made his debut as a solo artist.
 He held a showcase at Yes24 Live Hall, where he presented his first solo mini album JC Factory.
 The EP consists of five self-composed songs including the lead single "Hello" and his earlier pre-released song "Time".
 He won his first music show award as a soloist in SBS M's The Show for "Hello" on September 19.

 On May 16, 2025, Jaechan released his second mini album JC Factory Vol.2.
 The EP consists of five songs including the lead single "Poster Boy" and his solo version of their previously released sub-unit single "Y.O.U".